 Can Dogs Eat Ginger for an Upset Stomach?

-So, the question is can dogs eat ginger?
-Well, ginger for dogs is commonly known to sooth upset stomachs and it is believed to be safe for dogs.
-It can ease bloating too because it aids digestion by stimulating the digestive system.
+Ginger for dogs is known to sooth upset stomachs and it’s believed to be safe for dogs.
+It can ease bloating as it aids digestion by stimulating the digestive system.
 Along with easing belly issues, ginger is known to have anti-inflammatory properties which can prevent cancer and soothe arthritic pains.
-Ginger is also said to have calming effects on your dog.
-This idea is similar to why ginger is worked into many night time teas.
+Ginger is said to have calming effects on your dog.
+This is why ginger is often worked into night time teas.

 Many dog owners ask us “How much ginger can I give my dog?”
-The amount of ginger to feed your dog all depends on the size of your dog.
-Take a look below at this chart created by the Ottawa Valley Dog Whisperer.
+The amount of ginger to feed your dog depends on the dog’s size.
+Take a look below at the chart created by Ottawa Valley Dog Whisperer.

 |1-10 Pounds||Small Pinch||1/2 Capsule, 1-3 Times/Day||1/4 Teaspoon|